Comparison of TG Therapeutics Inc. (TGTX) and Anchiano Therapeutics Ltd (NASDAQ:ANCN) | New Business Observer

 |3.00

-The shares of both TG Therapeutics Inc. and Anchiano Therapeutics Ltd are owned by institutional investors at 59% and 0.75% respectively.
+TG Therapeutics Inc. and Anchiano Therapeutics Ltd has shares owned by institutional investors as follows: 59% and 0.75%.
 Insiders owned 0.4% of TG Therapeutics Inc. shares.
-Insiders Comparatively, owned 23.87% of Anchiano Therapeutics Ltd shares.
+Competitively, insiders own roughly 23.87% of Anchiano Therapeutics Ltd’s shares.

 Performance